michaeluno/admin-page-framework/readme.txt

 = Features =
 * **Root Page, Sub Pages, and Tabs** - it allows you to instantly create a top level page and the sub pages of it, plus tabs inside the sub pages.
 * **Extensible** - the created admin pages will become highly extensible with the automatically created hooks.
 In other words, it empowers other developers to customize your plugin or theme.
 That will result on making your projects grow.
-* **Import and Export Options** - buttons that the user can import and export settings by uploading and downloading the text file.
+* **Import and Export Options** - buttons that the user can import and export settings by uploading and downloading text files.
 * **Image Upload** - it lets the user easily upload images to the site or the user can choose from existent urls or already uploaded files.
 * **Color Picker** - it lets the user easily pick colors.
 * **Rich Text Editor** - supports the rich text editor form input.